TimingJL/notenote/README.md

 end
 ```

-Now, we go to `http://localhost:3000/notes/new` to create a new note, we can see:
+Now, we go to `http://localhost:3000/notes/new` to create a new note:
 ```console
 $ rails c